 Not just a giant sphere: the foredeck is an entire horizon

-In addition to the amazing scientific globe, the ship also has an exceptional observation deck located in the bow of the ship.
-It will offer passengers an unparalleled view of their surroundings when a break from research is needed.
-The foredeck also houses a helipad for further aerial exploration and transportation to and from the ship when needed.
+In addition to the amazing scientific globe, the ship also has an exceptional observation deck located at the bow of the ship.
+It will offer passengers an unrivaled view of their surroundings when a break from searching is needed.
+The foredeck also houses a helipad for further aerial exploration and for transportation to and from the ship when needed.

 The capacity of this gigayacht with a giant sphere?
 Earth 300 can accommodate more than 400 people.
 180 scientists, 20 students, 40 guests and 165 crew members.